How to buy double glazing

 Your rights when buying double glazing

-When you buy double glazing, there are a number of laws in place to protect you right from the moment you sign a contract.
+When you buy double glazing, there are a number of laws in place to protect you from the moment you sign a contract.

 This guide explains your rights and what to do if you need to complain about your windows or double glazing installation company.